onmotion/react-native-autocomplete-dropdown/README.md

 it will be rendered as expected
 <img width="381" alt="Screenshot 2022-04-24 at 21 03 16" src="https://user-images.githubusercontent.com/12899080/164990163-7d2aa98d-3988-4636-97a3-8be229489472.png">

-And the same, if you want render dropdown list to _top_ direction, you should switch zIndexes respectively
+And the same, if you want render dropdown list to **up** direction, you should switch zIndexes respectively

 More info about this behaviour: https://docs.expo.dev/ui-programming/z-index/